firebase/flutterfire/packages/firebase_crashlytics/README.md

 # ...
 ```

-Since Flutter projects usually generate the Podfile for you, you may need to add it to `git` so your changes are preserved.
+Since Flutter usually generates the Podfile for you, you may need to explicitly add it to `git` so your changes are preserved.